Efficient Optimization-based Cable Force Allocation for Geometric Control of a Multirotor Team Transporting a Payload: Approach

-Our key insight is to construct hyperplanes that separate each pair of quadrotors.
+Our key insight is to construct hyperplanes that separate each pair of multirotors.
 These hyperplanes should also take the desired motion of the payload (i.e., $\Fd, \Md$) into account.
-We use the first block, $\QPFd$, for each pair to provide heuristics of desired cable forces ($\Fdi$ and $\Fdj$) as if each pair is achieving the desired payload motion by itself.
-The next block, $\QPsvm$, constructs a hyperplane to separate the two corresponding cables with a preference for solutions such that the desired $\Fdi$ and $\Fdj$ can be achieved.
-Since the resulting hyperplane between each pair might have a very small safety margin, we use geometric hyperplane manipulation (third block) to construct two new hyperplanes, one for each quadrotor of the pair, that possess the desired safety distance and constrains the desired cable forces $\mud$.
+For each pair we use the first block, $\QPFd$, to provide heuristics of desired cable forces ($\Fdi$ and $\Fdj$) that approximate the actual solution to achieve $\Fd, \Md$, which will guide the hyperplane generation.
+The next block, $\QPsvm$, constructs a hyperplane to separate the two corresponding cables with a preference for the approximate solutions $\Fdi$ and $\Fdj$ (i.e., rotating or offsetting the hyperplane).
+Since the resulting hyperplane between each pair has a small safety margin, we use geometric hyperplane manipulation (third block) to construct two new hyperplanes, one for each multirotor of the pair, that possess the desired safety distance and constrains the desired cable forces $\mud$.
+Note that this geometric manipulation is computationally better compared to solving one optimization problem per hyperplane.

-Finally the last block $\QPmu$ runs once on each quadrotor to allocate the desired cable forces $\mud$ for the full cable system, and each quadrotor extracts its own solution from $\QPmu$.
+Finally, the last block $\QPmu$ runs once on each robot to allocate the desired cable forces $\mud$ for the full cable system, and each multirotor extracts its own solution from $\QPmu$.
+This QP always finds the same solution for the same problem input when $n\geq2$, since it has one global minima only.